ClementKim/CV-prj/README.md

 ### 4. AI tools used
 For implementation support, we used Claude Code running inside Visual Studio Code.
-The AI was used to draft code, refactor existing code, debug, and explain.
+The AI was used to draft code, refactor existing code, and debug.
 Specifically, the AI was applied in the following places:

-1. The AI helped convert the original CIFAR-10 classifier --- our previous topic was `1.
+1. We used AI assistance to convert the original CIFAR-10 classifier --- our previous topic was `1.
 Image Classification on a Custom Domain Dataset` --- into a per-pixel material-segmentation pipeline for the MINC and OpenSurfaces datasets.

 2. For the model architecture, the AI was used to draft and refactor the dual-encoder --- a pretrained timm ViT-S and torchvision ResNet34 ---, the mixture-of-experts modules, and the segmentation decoder in encoder.py and transformer.py.

-3. On the data side, the AI helped implement collate_fn and the MINC mask handling in preprocessing.py, and it converted process_opensurfaces_release_0.py from Python 2 to Python 3.
+3. For data handling tasks, we used AI in preprocessing.py, to implement seg_collate_fn and process MINC masks.
+We also automated the conversion of opensurfaces-data/process_opensurfaces_release_0.py from Python 2 to Python 3.

 4. We also used the AI for debugging and diagnosis --- resolving NaN loss, a CUDA/NVML driver-version mismatch, and a non-deterministic nll_loss2d warning --- and solving class collapse from severe pixel imbalance.

-5. The AI helped set up the segmentation_models_pytorch baseline in baseline.py, and write the plotting and visualization utilities plot.py and image.py.
+5. The AI was utilized to set up the segmentation_models_pytorch baseline in baseline.py.
+It also helped implement plotting and visualization utilities in plot.py and image.py.

 6. Finally, we used the AI for checking grammar and typos in README.md.